 Jack of Hearts – A warm-hearted friend.
 A fair-haired youth; or a young person with Water signs predominating in his or her chart.
 Often this points to a younger admirer.

 Queen of Hearts – A fair-haired woman with a good nature; or a woman with Water signs predominating in her chart.
 Kind advice.
 Affectionate, caring woman.
 Sometimes, this card can indicate the mother or a mother figure.

 King of Hearts – A fair-haired man with a good nature; or a man with Water signs predominating in his chart.
 Fair, helpful advice.
 Affectionate, caring man.
 This man helps you out without much talk.
 His actions reveal his kindness and concern.

 Wands – Fire – Peasants

 Ace of Clubs – Wealth, prosperity, unexpected money/gain.
 However, in a difficult spread, this money may disappear almost as quickly as it appears.
-If the club is upside down, there is trouble at home (or base).

 King of Clubs – Dark-haired, kind-hearted man; or a man with Fire predominating in his chart.
 A generous and spirited man.

 Sword – Air – Knights